RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONSTANT:
     ``CONFIGURE_APPLICATION_NEEDS_RTC_DRIVER``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    ``CONFIGURE_APPLICATION_NEEDS_RTC_DRIVER`` is defined if the application
-    wishes to include the Real-Time Clock Driver.
+    In case this configuration option is defined, then the Real-Time Clock Driver is initialized during system initialization.

 NOTES:
-    Most BSPs do not include support for a real-time clock.
+    Most BSPs do not include support for a real-time clock (RTC).
 This is because many boards do not include the required hardware.

     If this is defined and the BSP does not have this device driver, then the